OfficeDev/teams-toolkit-samples/team-central-dashboard/README.md

 - [Node.js](https://nodejs.org/), supported versions: 18, 20, 22
 - A Microsoft 365 tenant in which you have permission to upload Teams apps.
 You can get a free Microsoft 365 developer tenant by joining the [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
-- [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Teams Toolkit CLI](https://aka.ms/teams-toolkit-cli)
+- [Microsoft 365 Agents Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Microsoft 365 Agents Toolkit CLI](https://aka.ms/teams-toolkit-cli)

 ## Minimal path to awesome

 > Here are the instructions to run the sample in **Visual Studio Code**.
-You can also try to run the app using Teams Toolkit CLI tool, refer to [Try the Sample with Teams Toolkit CLI](cli.md)
+You can also try to run the app using Microsoft 365 Agents Toolkit CLI tool, refer to [Try the Sample with Microsoft 365 Agents Toolkit CLI](cli.md)

 ### Run the app locally